Training safely with Camden Kempo

 Safeguarding – Children

 Camden Shorinji Kempo does not have online safeguarding policies in place for children under the age of 18.
-This means that we cannot allow children under the age of 18 to attend our online classes.
+This means that we cannot allow children under the age of 18 to attend our classes.